President Ilham Aliyev orders provision of financial aid to Azerbaijan Wrestling Federation | News.az

 President Ilham Aliyev orders provision of financial aid to Azerbaijan Wrestling Federation

-Azerbaijani President Ilham Aliyev has signed an Order to allocate financial aid to the country’s Wrestling Federation, News.Az reports.
+Azerbaijani President Ilham Aliyev has signed an Order to allocate financial aid to the country’s Wrestling Federation.

 Under the Order, AZN 1 million was allocated from the Presidential Contingency Fund to the Azerbaijan Wrestling Federation as the Under-23 wrestlers achieved high results in the European Championships.